Individual Vitamin D Needs

-Author: United States Department of Agriculture-Research, Education, and Economics
+Author: United States Department of Agriculture - Research, Education, and Economics

-Synopsis: Vitamin D needs depends on skin tone and amount of sunshine received and foods you eat.
 Model predicts individual's vitamin D needs - Your skin tone and the amount of sunshine you receive, in addition to what foods you eat, all can influence the amount of vitamin D that your body has on hand for optimum health.

-Main Digest
+Main Item

 In a preliminary and apparently first-of-its-kind study, Agricultural Research Service (ARS) research physiologist Charles B. Stephensen and colleagues have developed a preliminary model that predicts an individual's vitamin D requirements.